donyu/cs3136-recitations/recitation-2.md

 Hexidecimals is yet another common way of representing numbers.
 Except now it's base-16 and has letters to represent more digits!

-Following the same layout as binary, we now have the following digit possibilites:
+Following the same layout as binary, we now have the following digit possibilities:
 	0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A (equal to 10), B (equal to 11), C (equal to 12), D (equal to 13), E (equal to 14), F (equal to 15)

 Each digit place now corresponds to 16 to some power i.e. AE = (10 * 16^1 + 14 * 16^0).
 Also it's really important to note that each hexidecimal digit corresponds to a 4 digit binary number!